Al Roker: Early career (1974–1995)

-Full time on the Today show (1996–present)
+Full time on Today (1996–present)

 In early 1996, Scott announced his semi-retirement from Today.
 On January 26, 1996, Roker received the regular weekday weather slot.
 Roker's studio remote forecasts, interviewing visitors outside and giving them some camera time, became a staple.
 Roker conducted more interviews and segments on the show over time.
 He continues the daily tradition of birthday wishes to centenarians that began with Scott.

 In 2005, Roker reported from inside Hurricane Wilma.
 A popular viral video shows him swept off his feet by the fierce wind and clinging to the cameraman.

 In addition to his role as Today Show weather man and anchor, Roker co-hosted the third hour of Today called Today's Take, beginning November 12, 2012.
 Today's Take was cancelled in February 2017 for Megyn Kelly Today and aired its final episode on September 22, 2017.
 After Megyn Kelly Today was cancelled in 2018, Roker returned to co-host 3rd Hour Today.

 During the 2013 inauguration of Barack Obama, Roker received a handshake from Joe Biden.
 Years later, as an NBC News reporter at Biden's own 2021 inauguration, Roker received a fist bump from the newly inaugurated president moments before Biden entered the White House.

 In November 2014, Roker embarked on a "Rokerthon", in which he did a non-stop, 34-hour weather forecast on NBC, from 10:05 p.m. on November 12, 2014, until about 8:00 a.m. on November 14, 2014.
 The record-setting event was a fundraiser for the Crowdrise Campaign to benefit the military and USO.
 He held a "Rokerthon 2", this time reporting weather from all 50 states and Washington, D.C. during the week from November 6 to November 13, 2015, in support of Feeding America.
 From March 27 until March 31, 2017, he embarked on "Rokerthon 3", visiting colleges and setting a Guinness World Record at each one, such as the longest conga line on ice and largest human letter.